NethServer/dev/developer-manual/development_process.rst

 - invalid: invalid issue, not a bug, duplicate or wontfix.
 Add a detailed description and link to other related issue when using this tag.

-An issue without a label can be considered a new feature or an enhancement.
+An issue without a label is considered a new feature or an enhancement.

 Before introducing new labels, please discuss them with the development team and make sure to describe carefully the new label inside the `label page <https://github.com/NethServer/dev/labels>`_.

-Issues can be categorized also using `Projects <https://github.com/orgs/NethServer/projects>`_.

 Developer
 ^^^^^^^^^